Estee-Noble/LITA-HR-DATA-Project/README.md

 ## Project Title: HR DATA ANALYSIS REPORT

-### Project  Overview: HR Data Report contains various columns that describe employee demographics, job details, and performance metrics and The "Map Data" sheet provides geographical and demographic information
+### Project  Overview: HR Data Report contains various columns that describe employee demographics, job details, and performance metrics and The "Map Data" provides geographical and demographic information

+### Project Objectives:
-### Project Objective: To analyze employee attrition patterns and identify factors contributing to turnover, performance, and work-life balance.
+#### HR Data:To analyze employee attrition patterns and identify factors contributing to turnover, performance, and work-life balance.
 The aim is to uncover insights that could inform retention strategies, optimize HR processes, and improve organizational performance.

+#### Map Data:
+Summarize employee demographics and job characteristics and Explore patterns of attrition across different demographic and job-related factors.

-.
-Key columns include:
+### Key columns in HR Data includes:

 Attrition: Indicates if an employee has left the company.